 It has always been my belief that we are not man or woman when we are creating life within us.
 We are both and we are other.
 In fact a baby, up to 8 weeks of gestation, shows no physical qualities that distinguish its sex.
 Even then, physical attributes do not define how a person will identify after birth.
 I identify as non-binary and female as well as other-gendered.
 My pronouns are she/her and they/them.
 My four pregnancies aided me in the affirmation of my identity.

 I can provide childbirth education during a couple of prenatal visits either in person or virtual; as well as uninterrupted labor and birth support including the immediate 2 hours following birth.
 After your birth I will follow up with you around one week postpartum.
 I can act as a connector for you to find service providers, including Doulas, who best fit your needs.
 For example, I identify as White.
-If you prefer a Black Doula, I will help you find one.
+If you prefer a Black or Brown Doula, I will help you find one.